 - Nerve conduction velocity.

-These tests will show your doctor if you really have carpal tunnel syndrome, after the Tinel sign and Phalen maneuver have been carried out.
+These tests will show your doctor if you really have carpal tunnel syndrome, after they’ve tried the Tinel sign and Phalen maneuver.

-We can try immobilizing the wrist with a metal wrist support (a splint) overnight for a few weeks.
-If that doesn’t help, it might be necessary to use it during the day for a month.
+You can try using a splint overnight for a few weeks.
+If that doesn’t help, you might also need to use it during the day for a month.
 Try to avoid sleeping on your wrists and use cold compresses.

-There are a number of medications used for carpal tunnel syndrome, including non-steroidal anti-inflammatory medicines, such as ibuprofen and Naproxen.
-Corticosteroid injections can help with the symptoms a period of time.
+There are several medications used for carpal tunnel syndrome, including non-steroidal anti-inflammatory medicines like ibuprofen and naproxen.
+Corticosteroid injections can help with the symptoms for a period of time.

-Carpal tunnel release is a surgical procedure where the ligaments are cut, releasing the pressure on the nerve.
-The surgery is effective in the majority of cases, but it doesn’t always help, and may take months to heal.
+Carpal tunnel release is a surgical procedure where they cut the ligaments, releasing the pressure on the nerve.
+The surgery is usually successful, but it doesn’t always help, and may take months to heal.

-The symptoms normally improve with other treatments, but around 50% of cases need surgery.
+The symptoms normally improve with treatment, but around 50% of cases still require surgery.

 How to prevent carpal tunnel syndrome – postural recommendations

-There are many changes that can be made at work and at home in order to take pressure off of your wrists, including:
+There are many changes you can make at work and at home to take pressure off of your wrists, including:

 - Your computer screen should be at the same height as your eyes.
-The keyboard should be low enough so that when you are typing, the wrists aren´t bent upwards.
+The keyboard should be low enough so that when you’re typing, your wrists aren’t bent upwards.